Live

 The honest recommendation

-The daily logging, the AI layer, the pattern detection — those are useful.
-But the thing that changed my relationship with my psychiatrist was being able to walk in with a page that said more about my last 90 days than I could reconstruct from memory.
+The daily logging, the AI layer, the pattern detection: those are useful.
+But the thing that changed my relationship with my psychiatrist was being able to walk in with a mood tracker doctor report that said more about my last 90 days than I could reconstruct from memory.
+Because when you’re living with bipolar day to day, accurate recall across weeks is nearly impossible.

 That’s what the tracking is for.